ANSSI-FR/MLA/README.md

   * A file can be added through chunks of data, without initially knowing the final size
   * File chunks can be interleaved (one can add the beginning of a file, start a second one, and then continue adding the first file's parts)
 * Archive files are seekable, even if compressed or encrypted.
 A file can be accessed in the middle of the archive without reading from the beginning
-* If truncated, archives can be repaired.
-Files which were still in the archive, and the beginning of the ones for which the end is missing, will be recovered
+* If truncated, archives can be repaired to some extent.
+Two modes are available:
+  * Authenticated repair (default): only authenticated encrypted chunks of data are retrieved
+  * Unauthenticated repair: authenticated and unauthenticated encrypted chunks of data are retrieved.
+Use at your own risk
 * Arguably less prone to bugs, especially while parsing an untrusted archive (Rust safety)

 Repository